jsom1/jsom1.github.io/_walkthroughs/Devzat.md

 </div>

 **Ports/services exploited:** 80/http\\
-**Tools:** dirb, gobuster, git dumper, git extractor, tcpdump, linpeas\\
+**Tools:** dirb, gobuster, git dumper, git extractor, tcpdump, linpeas, proxychains\\
 **Techniques:** enumeration, port forwarding\\
-**Keywords:** Golang (Go), Docker?
+**Keywords:** Golang (Go), Docker, InfluxDB

 **In a nutshell**: The host runs a subdomain, which in turn runs a *Go* application.
 This latter is a pet inventory on which we can add a pet.
 By enumerating, we find the git repository of this app, which we can retrieve using git dumper and git extractor.
 In this repo, we have access to the app's Go source code and see that the parameter *species* is vulnerable to command injection.
 Using Burp, we intercept the request and alter it in order to get a reverse shell.
+By running linpeas on the machine, we discover there's a docker container running.
+We can then use *nmap* against it via SSH tunnelling and proxychains, revealing that an InfluxDB is running in the container.

+Let's look on the web if we can find anything about it by searching "influxDB admin 1.7.5 exploit".
+The first link that comes up looks promising.

 ## 1. Services enumeration
 {:style="color:DarkRed; font-size: 170%;"}